ibm-cloud-docs/Cloudant/api/design_documents.md

 ```
 {: codeblock}

-The `req` argument gives you access to aspects of the HTTP request using the `query` property.
+The `req` argument gives you access to aspects of the HTTP request by using the `query` property.

 See the following example of supplying a `req` argument by using HTTP: